chanakya180/Doc2Chat/README.md

 2. **Set Environment Variables:**
     Before running the application, set the following environment variables:
     - `OPENAI_API_KEY`: Your OpenAI API key.
-    - `DOCS_PATH`: Absolute path to the directory containing the documents you want to ingest.

 3. **Configure Authentication:**
     - By default, endpoints require a valid JWT in the `Authorization` header.